zopefoundation/zc.zodbwsgi/src/zc/zodbwsgi/README.txt

    This defaults to "transaction.manager".
 The key will only be present if transaction management is enabled.

+thread_transaction_manager
+   An option flag (either "true" or "false") indicating whether the middleware will use a thread-aware transaction mananger (e.g., thread.TransactionManager).

+   Defaults to True.

 retry
    An optional retry count